Helping Employees Protect Their Beliefs At Work

 It is illegal for employers to discriminate based on employees’ religion or religious beliefs.
 Whether you’re an atheist, Jewish, Mormon, Buddhist, Christian, Hindu, Islamic, Protestant, Roman Catholic, or a follower of different religions, you are protected from discrimination based on your religion, religious beliefs, and religious practices.
 Title VII of the Civil Rights Act of 1964 and the Ohio Unlawful Discriminatory Practice Statute, R.C. § 4112.02, prohibit religious discrimination in employment.
 According to the United States Equal Employment Opportunity Commission (“EEOC”): “Religious discrimination involves treating a person (an applicant or employee) unfavorably because of his or her religious beliefs.”

 Despite the fact that this country was founded by pilgrims escaping religious persecution, discrimination based on religion is still a large problem in the United States and growing.
 According to EEOC statistics, religious discrimination complaints in workplace settings have more than doubled since 1997.
 According to the FBI, the overwhelming majority of religiously motivated hate crimes (70.1 percent) are directed against Jews.
-Our religious employment discrimination attorneys at The Spitz Law Firm, LLC, primarily look at the following to determine if you may have a religion based claim:
+Our religious employment discrimination attorneys at Spitz, The Employee’s Law Firm, primarily look at the following to determine if you may have a religion based claim:

 Discrimination: The federal Title VII and Ohio Revised Code protects employees from being fired, demoted, or denied benefits because of their religious beliefs.
 There are generally two types of religious discrimination: (1) disparate-treatment discrimination is when religion is a motivating factor in taking adverse employment action against an employee (which would include failure to hire, demotions, pay reductions, and wrongful termination); and (2) disparate-impact discrimination occurs when an employer’s purported neutral policy or practice has a significant negative impact on one religious group.
 Under either of these circumstances, the aggrieved employee may be entitled to reinstatement, lost wages, as well as compensatory, and/or punitive damages.